HamedMP/ArtifactbinTemplate/README.md

 └── tsconfig.json
 ```

-## How It Works

-1. Create or edit your React component on [ArtifactBin.com](https://artifactbin.com).
-2. Click the "Deploy to Vercel" button on ArtifactBin.com.
-3. ArtifactBin will automatically:
+# Usage

-   - Clone this template repository
+1. Clone this repository or use it as a template.
-   - Add your React component code to `app/page.tsx`
+2. Replace the content in src/app/page.tsx with your React component from ArtifactBin.
-   - Deploy the project to Vercel
+3. Deploy to Vercel using the button above.

+For more detailed instructions, visit [ArtifactBin.com](https://artifactbin.com).

 ## Customization